OWF/owf2013/pages/en/Organizers/Alter-Way/index.md

 Managed by its founders, Philippe Montargès and Véronique Torner, Alter Way provides a global and single solution to large enterprise, public sector and SMB.

-Alter Way, it’s a distinctive skill on the Free market and a robust partner at your side for a long time.
+Alter Way has a distinctive skill on the Free market and can be a robust partner at your side for a long time.

 [http://www.alterway.fr](http://www.alterway.fr)